rencap12/web103_finalproject_Group_22/planning/user_stories.md

 ## Outline User Roles

 [👉🏾👉🏾👉🏾 Include at least at least 1, but no more than 3, user roles.]
+1. Job Seeker: A user who is actively applying for jobs and using JobDash to organize and track their job applications, monitor progress, and manage deadlines and follow-ups.

 ## Draft User Stories